RKS244256/Grade-12-Notes/SBI4U0/Unit 4 - Metabolism & Cellular Respiration/Electron Transport Chain & Chemiosmosis.md

 # Key Steps

-1. *NADH* delivers its electrons to the first protein in the chain.
+1. *NADH* delivers its electrons to the first protein (**NADH Dehydrogenase**) in the chain.
 As they move through the protein, energy is released and used to pump *hydrogen ions* across the inner membrane into the intermembrane space.
 2. The *electrons* move through <u>Ubiquinone</u> (along with the ones from *FADH* which skip step one.)
 3. These electrons move through <u>cytochrome bc-1</u> and <u>cytochrome oxidase</u>, both releasing energy to pump more *hydrogen ions* into the intermembrane space.
 4. At <u>cytochrome oxidase</u>, the electrons are accepted by an *oxygen molecule* to form water.
 If not accepted, the chain will back up and no other electrons can move through the chain.